aroemers/mount-lite/README.md

 While the functions offer a convenient, readable and composable API, all of it is data driven.
 Your (test) configuration can be stored anywhere, such as your `user.clj` file or in an EDN data resource.

-The following shows how `up-to` works:
+Oh, and the following shows how `up-to` works:

 ```clj
 (defstate a :start nil)